 I've seen this floating around several places on the internet and have decided to start this tradition this year in our home.
-The idea is to take paper heart cut-outs, write reasons you love your child ("you're funny," "you're great at painting,") on them, and attach them to the front of your child's bedroom door each day starting February 1st.
-That way, they wake up to a sweet little surprise each morning that helps them to feel great about themselves.
+The idea is to take paper hearts, write reasons why you love your child ("you're funny," "you're great at painting,") on them, and attach them to the front of your child's bedroom door each day starting February 1st.
+That way, they wake up to a sweet little surprise each morning that helps them feel great about themselves.

 Special Breakfast/ Lunch/ Or Dinner

 I'll admit something right now.
 I don't normally cook breakfast for my family.
 Both my husband and my son are obsessed with cereal.
 So that's usually what they have.
 But on holidays like Christmas, Easter, and, yes, Valentine's Day, I cook a "real" breakfast.
 It's usually something not super healthy like French toast, pancakes, or cinnamon rolls, but it is something special that my family enjoys.
 And it signifies a special occasion.
 You can do this with any meal you don't normally go all out for on the daily.
 And it doesn't have to be super elaborate or expensive.
 I mean I literally cook up some bacon and eggs or pop some cinnamon rolls in the oven and that's all it takes.